WeblateOrg/weblate/docs/contributing.rst

 .. seealso::

-    See :doc:`django:topics/testing/index` for more information on running and writing tests for Django.
+    See :doc:`django:topics/testing/index` for more info on running and writing tests for Django.

 Reporting issues